phenomecentre/nPYc-Toolbox/docs/introduction.rst

 Normalisation
 =============

-ADD TEXT
+Funtion for normalising data to correct for dilution effects on global sample intensity.

+See :doc:`normalisation` for details.

 Exporting Data
 ==============

-ADD TEXT
+Function for exporting the data (measurements, and feature and sample related metadata).

+See :doc:`exportingdata` for details.

 Configuration Files
 ===================

-Behaviour of many aspects of the toobox can be modified in a repeatable manner by creating configuration files, see :doc:`configuration/builtinSOPs` and :doc:`configuration/targetedSOPs` for examples.
+Behaviour of many aspects of the toobox can be modified in a repeatable manner by creating configuration files.

+See :doc:`configuration/configuration` for details.

 Enumerations